ds4se/chapters/abramhindle/energymining.md

 ## Example

-Shaiful Chowdhury came into the lab and proclaimed, "HTTP2.0 has signifcantly better energy performance than HTTP1.1!"
+Shaiful Chowdhury came into the lab and proclaimed, "HTTP2.0 has significantly better energy performance than HTTP1.1!"
 "That's excellent," I exclaimed.
 "Do you know why?"
 I asked.

 The next week Shaiful came back to the lab and said, "I think I was